 There are workouts online to suit anyone’s fitness level and keeping active releases endorphins that improve your mood as well as keeping you feeling physically fit.
 You don’t need to work too hard or for too long, 20 minutes of exercise or a yoga session every day can be effective.

-It can be tempting to snack more or graze throughout the day when self-isolating.
+It can be tempting to snack more or graze throughout the day.
 However, snacking throughout the day when you are moving around less may make you feel worse.

 Try to eat regular balanced meals to keep your blood sugar stable and improve your mood.
 Drink plenty of fluids and consider your water intake as you may not remember to drink as much when your routine changes.